paultang/centermold/source/Moldflow.rst

 =======================
 Moldflow Analysis
 =======================
-At CenterMold, our extensive experience allows us to successfully manage the majority of projects with precision and expertise.
-For unique structures and specialized materials, we recommend conducting mold flow analysis to optimize mold design and production processes.
-This advanced analysis helps predict and prevent potential issues, ensuring the highest quality results for our clients.
+At CenterMold, our extensive experience allows us to manage the majority of projects with precision and expertise.
+For unique structures and specialized materials, we conduct mold flow analysis to optimize mold design and production.
+This advanced analysis helps predict and prevent potential issues, ensuring the high quality results for our clients.

 .. image:: _static/moldflow01.gif
    :alt: This is an moldflow demo